sunnypatel165/BELabCodes/README.md

 # BELabCodes
-These is the collection of codes I wrote as lab experiments during my BE
+This is the collection of codes I wrote as lab experiments during my BE.
+These codes can also be found at codeoutofbounds.com Above site was creating with intention of sharing codes to help each other do well in exams.

+Most of these codes are written by me completely.
+If you find a code that is similar to yours/any other over the internet and i havent given credits, i can assure you it was unintentional, and i apologize for the same.

 Most codes are in java or specified otherwise.